Overview

 Job Types

-Sheridan College’s Associate of Science in Agriculture will provide the foundation of knowledge and skills for you to pursue higher education and ultimately, jobs across numerous fields.
-A degree in Agriculture can lead you to a career like:
+Sheridan College’s Associate of Science in Rangeland Management will provide the foundation of knowledge and skills for you to pursue further education and ultimately, jobs across numerous fields.
+A degree in Rangeland Management can lead you to a career like:

 Curriculum & Program Outcomes